 West German hippie artist types Amon Duul weren’t even a band really, more committed to overthrowing the whole corrupt western system than something as bourgeois as “making it” in music.
 Which led to an inevitable split.
-Who knows what happened to the politicos?
+Who knows what exactly happened to the politicos?
 But the others renamed themselves Amon Duul II and unleashed an album called Phallus Dei (translating as God’s Phallus) upon the world.
 And big and virile and scary it was, particularly the side long title track.

 “Back in the day, I was known to argue loudly that Pornography was the only Cure album the world ever needed, a singular masterpiece of darkness, doom and fecund seaminess.
 But I was wrong.
 Because the Cure have certainly conquered other peaks, and sometimes Pornography does get a little murky.
 But Hanging Garden definitely rises above, all pounding rhythms and bleak forward motion, redolent indeed of 1982.
 The sleet heavy rains of eternal winter were falling hard, but still we struggled for the light.”
 (Philip Random)